 Corrosion can wreak havoc on commercial refrigeration systems, which can cause reduced efficiency, increased energy consumption, and unexpected, costly repairs.
-Preventing corrosion is crucial to maintain the longevity and performance of your refrigeration equipment.
+Preventing corrosion is crucial to maintaining your refrigeration equipment’s longevity and performance.

 How to Prevent Corrosion

 Maintain proper cleaning practices.
 Regular and thorough cleaning is essential to preventing corrosion in your commercial refrigeration.
 Develop a cleaning schedule and follow manufacturer guidelines for cleaning agents and methods.
 Remove any spills, debris, or condensation as they occur; don’t let messes and spills sit!
 Pay special attention to areas prone to accumulation of moisture, like drains and drip pans.
 Clean and sanitize gaskets, shelves, and interior surfaces regularly to prevent the growth of mold and bacteria, which can contribute to corrosion.
 Proper cleaning practices not only promote hygiene but also prevent the buildup of corrosive substances and prolong the lifespan of your refrigeration equipment.

 Control the humidity levels.
 Excess humidity can accelerate corrosion in commercial refrigeration systems–corrosion loves water!
 Moisture in the air can condense on refrigeration components, which can lead to quick rust and corrosion.
 To control humidity, ensure proper insulation of your refrigeration unit and try to minimize air leakage.
 Install a dehumidification system or use desiccants to remove excess moisture from the air.
 Consider using moisture-absorbing materials, such as silica gel packs or even baking soda.
 Monitoring and controlling humidity levels within the recommended range for your unit can help reduce the risk of corrosion and maintain optimal conditions for your refrigeration equipment.